wix-incubator/react-templates/README.md

 * rt-require, and using other components in the template

 ###### Why not use JSX?
 Some love JSX, some don't.
 We don't.
 More specifically, it seems to us that JSX is only a good fit for components with very little HTML inside, which can be accomplished instead by creating elements in code.
-Also, we like to separate code and HTML - it just feels right.
+Also, we like to separate code and HTML because it just feels right.

 ## Installation
 You can install react-templates using npm: